lopezjoa/TopicTest/README.md

   4. Inside the loop each Repositories' new topics are appended to the existing topics
   5. The python script will then attempt to push the new topic list to the requested Github repositories and return a response code
 ### Output
-  - input will be validated with a response code 200 or will provide an error code
+  - input will be validated with a response code 200 and pushed or will provide an error code
   - The validated Github repositories will now be classified with the new topics